-Dogs can tell character, as the detective reminds himself, and the heroine, in Knives Out.
-‘I’ve always found that to be the truth,’ he muses, in his lyrical southern accent – an accent which, together with his gentlemanly demeanor, prompts another character to describe him as CSI: KFC.
+Best judge of character is a dog, as the detective reminds himself, and the heroine, in Knives Out.
+‘I’ve found that to be true,’ he muses, in his lyrical southern accent – an accent which, together with his gentlemanly demeanor, prompts another character to describe him as CSI: KFC.
 He says it as they stand outside the home of a man who (spoilers ahead), had he not met his demise before the film’s opening, would have been the type to remember the most famous aphorism of the first historian: Character is destiny.

 The man may be dead as the film opens, but the dogs are alive with interest.
 The first thing we see is them rushing towards the camera in slow motion, as the home sits behind them.
 Once they disappear past us, the game will be afoot.
 So, like the detective, we must remember that dogs – especially those charged with guarding a home – in fact ask two questions as one: ‘Who are you?’ and ‘Are you welcome here?’

 In short order, we will learn that the rich white man of the house has died violently, and then we will find his nurse, a young woman from an immigrant family, at home with her mother and sister.
 When we first see them, they’re positioned in the frame like a triangle – an image of shelter.
-In their brief conversation – the woman’s mother and sister will have only one more scene – the theme is protection.
+In their brief conversation – they will have just one more scene together – the theme is protection.
 They look out for each other.

 This is decidedly not so of the dead man’s family, who sit for interviews with the police in front of a window so encircled with knives only a small window of clean light comes through at the center.
 They don’t sit at the center.